Code-Institute-Submissions/21-The-Card-Game/README.md

 * General public.
 * People looking for a fun distraction while taking a break from their day.
-* Commuters who like to play games to pass the time on their journey
+* Commuters who like to play games to pass the time on their journey.

 ## User Stories